Most popular payment methods in LATAM

 Mexico is the second largest LATAM e-commerce market making up 28.5% of the region’s market.
 However, according to JP Morgan, Mexico presents “a double-digit growth opportunity for ambitious e-commerce merchants” as the country’s e-commerce has been growing at a compound annual growth rate (CAGR) of at least 20 percent each year since 2017.
 Certainly, these figures are impressive and illustrate the country’s large e-commerce potential.

 International credit and debit cards, like Visa, Mastercard and American Express, are the most popular payment methods in Mexico, accounting for 65% of all digital transactions.
-This is likely due to the high cross-border spending of Mexican e-commerce, which constitutes 31% of all online spending.
+This is likely due to the high cross-border spending of Mexican e-commerce compared to LATAM payments, which constitutes 31% of all online spending.
 Local credit and debit cards are also adopted by the general population like for example Banamex.

 Also, just like in Brazil, low bank penetration means that cash is quite a popular payment method making up 20% of all digital payments.
 The number one cash payment method is Oxxo, which was developed by a Mexican convenience store to allow shoppers to pay for online purchases in any of the 13 000 OXXO stores in the country.